FAQ

 EXTRAS & POLICIES

 Yes, for charging phones and small battery devices only.
-No hairdryers or kettles, please.
+No hairdryers or kettles, please, please communicate with our reservations and camp management teams should you need any medical equipment plugged in over night.

 Tipping is entirely optional but always appreciated.
 We suggest R200–R300 per guest per day for guides and staff combined.